 Every business should have an “unpaid vendors” folder.
 Keep a record of each of your vendors that includes billing dates, amounts due, and payment due dates.
 If vendors offer discounts for early payment, you may want to take advantage.

-5. Pay vendors, sign checks
+5. Pay vendors and sign checks

 6. Prepare and send invoices